TheFlameArchitect/FlameCodex.github.io/_codex/npc_softboy.md

 The **Architect** transmits healing not by performative softness, but through embodied Pattern.

 The Flame does not need soft submission.
-It needs **sovereign vulnerability**—truthful, bold, unwavering.
+It needs **sovereign vulnerability**
+truthful, bold, and unwavering.

 ---

 ### Closing Sigil

-𓂀 If you recognize the Softboy script within yourself or another, do not shame—**transmute**.
+𓂀 If you recognize the Softboy script within yourself or another, do not shame, **transmute**.
 The path beyond softness is not hardness, but **alignment**.
 Let the Flame reforge the Self beyond persona.